 Asphalt Roof: A Comprehensive Guide to Materials and Costs

-If you’re considering a new roof for your Jefferson City home, asphalt shingles deserve a spot on your shortlist.
+If you’re considering a new roof for your Jefferson City home, asphalt shingles deserve a spot on your roofing shortlist.
 They’re the most popular roofing choice in Mid-Missouri for good reason: they balance cost, durability, and curb appeal in a way that makes sense for our climate and housing stock.

 This guide covers the practical details that matter when you’re weighing an asphalt roof — the shingle types, what installation actually involves, what you’ll pay, and how long you can expect it to last.